 As the economy shifted and the company was forced to contract, Jennie helped communicate change of a more challenging nature.
 “You have to be able to adapt, but one thing stays the same: people appreciate straight talk,” she said.

-Jennie, who earned a BA in Mass Media Communication from California State University, Sacramento, balances her professional career with significant volunteer work.
-Currently, she serves as a board member for Open Heart Kitchen, a non-profit organization that helps feed hungry people in need, including low-income seniors, schoolchildren and others.
+Jennie, who earned a BA in Mass Media Communication from California State University, Sacramento, balances her professional career with hiking, biking and swimming with her husband and three children.